Usuba vs Nakiri: Key Differences Explained

 - Double-bevel grind

-- VG-1 stainless steel
+- VG-10 stainless steel with hammered Damascus cladding

 - Ambidextrous